scottarterbury/CryptoClustering/README.md

     - Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
   - Answer the following question:
     - What is the impact of using fewer features to cluster the data using K-Means?

+### Notes
+Debugged successfully with the help of colleagues and stackoverflow.
+This data was generated and does not reflect real values in investing.